 Safe, operational excellence is essential for long term growth.
 Unsafe, untrained and non-qualified operators will soon remove themselves from the competitive landscape and sometimes from the gene pool too, unfortunately.
 The industry requires only ‘low to moderate’ financing.
 The third business essential, marketing, can make all the difference to the success or otherwise of your tree business.
 Master this or master the means to secure a steady stream of leads and you will have the foundation for a thriving and growing business.

-Before we merrily start listing marketing ideas for you to mull over, a word about your target customers.
+Before we rush to list non-digital marketing ideas for you to mull over, a word about your target customers.

 One of the most important elements of your business strategy is marketing segmentation.
 Segmentation and targeting tests even the brightest marketing minds because markets are far from homogeneous.
 It is also one of those difficult marketing things to do properly.
 So marketers can be tempted to gloss over its importance and jump to conclusions about the ideal target market based on their own flawed self-reference criterion.

 Focusing on one customer type, at least initially, is important.
 This is because your reputation can build quickly if you channel your business energies into one service for one type of customer.
 How often have you heard: “Stick to the Knitting.”
 Lots of times, I hope and for good reason.
 Spreading yourself thinly over several customer segments is a recipe for business failure.